FritzFlorian/true-parrot-spa/README.md

 The SPA uses the api provided by this node project: https://github.com/FritzFlorian/true-parrot

-Please Note that this is ment as an introduction project to aurelia and nodejs.
+Please Note that this is meant as an introduction project to aurelia and nodejs.

 ## Attribution